jakobzhao/geog458/weeks/week07/readme.md

 - https://freefrontend.com/bootstrap-footers/
 - https://colorlib.com/wp/bootstrap-footer/

-If you want to code your own footer, pleas refer to this [link](https://mdbootstrap.com/docs/standard/navigation/footer/).
+If you want to code your own footer, please refer to this [link](https://mdbootstrap.com/docs/standard/navigation/footer/).